 This flexibility to develop local solutions to local health issues makes each PCN unique and encourages the PCN team to focus on the needs of the local patient population.

-There are 40 PCNs operating throughout Alberta with more in development.
-More than 2500 family physicians in Alberta are working in PCNs.
+There are over 40 PCNs operating throughout Alberta with more in development.
+More than 2800 family physicians in Alberta are working in PCNs.